 ● Convert analysis results into actions that benefit the action plan

-●They also have the ability to effectively translate things into non-technical terms for stakeholders.
+●They can also effectively translate things into non-technical terms for stakeholders.

 Benefits of data analysis